vmware-archive/k8s-endpoints-sync-controller/README.md

 ### Build & Run

 1. Install go 1.9 or higher version
+2. Install glide
-2. checkout the project onto the GOPATH
+3. checkout the project onto the GOPATH
+4. run *glide up* -> to import all the dependencies
-3. make build -> to build the binary
+3. run *make build* -> to build the binary
-4. make buildimage TAG=<image_name>:<version> -> to build docker image
+4. run *make buildimage TAG=<image_name:version>* -> to build docker image

 ## Documentation